Sulaymon333/farm-data-solita-academy/README.md

 ## Tech Stack

--   React
+-   React - js library for building scalable and performant UI
--   CSS
+-   CSS - flex technology for responsive app layout
--   React Router DOM
+-   React Router DOM - for routing and navigation
--   Mui Datatable
+-   Mui Datatable - for a fully responsive table

 ## License